-4.1 The draft Statement of Community Involvement 2012 has been prepared in accordance with Government guidance and sets out a methodology for consulting on planning documents.
+4.1 The Statement of Community Involvement as amended sets out a framework for consulting the residential and business community on planning documents prepared by the Council and planning applications submitted to the Council.

 Financial Services comments: None

-Legal Services comments: Contained in the report
+Legal Services comments: None

+Crime and Disorder:

-Crime and Disorder: The SCI will ensure that the police
+Crime and Disorder.
+The SCI will ensure that the police

 authority is consulted on relevant planning

 documents.

 Equality and Diversity: The preparation of the SCI will ensure that

-all sectors of the community are involved in
+all sectors of the community have the

+opportunity to be involved in the

-the preparation of the local plan.
+preparation of the local plan.

 Service Improvement Plan This document is integral part of the Local

 implications: Plan process.

 Corporate Plan: The SCI will ensure greater participation in

-the preparation of planning documents in
+Corporate i laii. the preparation of planning documents in

-line with the core values of corporate plan.
+D' L A line with the core values of corporate plan.

 Risk Assessment: See 3.1

-Background papers: none
+Background papers: Economic Development Board Report -

+20 th June 2012.

 Appendices/Enclosures:

+Appendix 'A' Summary and Analysis of Consultation

+Responses

-Appendix 'A' Draft Statement of Community Involvement
+Appendix 'B' Statement of Community Involvement

 2012

 Report author/ Lead Officer: Chris Payne